Attributes and controls of a browsing Looper control in WEBDEV

-- handle these attributes by programming in the "Displaying a row of the Looper control" process.
+- handle these attributes by programming in the event "Displaying a row" of the Looper control.

-For example, the Looper control named "LOOP_MyLooper" is based on "Customer" file.
+For example, the Looper control "LOOP_MyLooper" is based on the data file "Customer".
 This data file contains 10 items (name, address, phone number, ... of each customer).
 When creating the Looper control, 10 controls and 10 attributes will be automatically created:

-- Each control will be linked to an item of "Customer" file.
+- Each control will be linked to an item of data file "Customer".

 - Each attribute will indicate the characteristic that must be modified on each row: the value of the control.